Chart Color Schemes

 Balgowlah Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Balgowlah Heights' dwelling structure, as per the latest Census, consisted of 95.8% houses and 4.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting Sydney metro's 55.9% houses and 44.1% other dwellings.
+Balgowlah Heights' dwelling structure, as per the latest Census, consisted of 95.8% houses and 4.3% other dwellings (semi-detached, apartments, 'other').
+This contrasts with Sydney metro's 55.9% houses and 44.1% other dwellings.
 Home ownership in Balgowlah Heights stood at 48.3%, with mortgaged dwellings at 43.7% and rented ones at 8.0%.
 The median monthly mortgage repayment was $4,878, higher than Sydney metro's average of $2,427.
-Median weekly rent in the area was $1,320, compared to Sydney metro's $470.
-Nationally, Balgowlah Heights' mortgage repayments were significantly higher at $4,878 versus Australia's average of $1,863, while rents were substantially higher at $1,320 compared to the national figure of $375.
+Median weekly rent in Balgowlah Heights was $1,320, compared to Sydney metro's $470.
+Nationally, Balgowlah Heights' mortgage repayments were significantly higher at $4,878 versus Australia's average of $1,863, and rents were substantially higher at $1,320 compared to the national figure of $375.

 Frequently Asked Questions - Housing